Fitting the light curves of tidal disruption events with non-parabolic model: Non-parabolic TDE Model

 \cite{Zhong2025} treated the orbital period of the star before the first disruption ($P_{\rm orb,0}$) as a fitting parameter, as their study focused on repeated partial TDEs exhibiting two distinct flares.
 Consequently, the orbital period can be roughly estimated by measuring the time interval between the two flares, which helps constrain the range of $P_{\rm orb,0}$.
-In a Keplerian potential, the specific orbital energy ($\epsilon_{\rm orb}$) can be directly calculated from the orbital period.
+In a potential generated by a point mass, the specific orbital energy ($\epsilon_{\rm orb}$) can be directly calculated from the orbital period using the Kepler's third law.

 However, the aforementioned approach is applicable only to eccentric orbits, as parabolic and hyperbolic orbits do not have a defined orbital period.
 Therefore, in this work, we directly use the specific orbital energy as a fitting parameter.
 This allows our model to accommodate stars on eccentric ($\epsilon_{\rm orb}<0$), parabolic ($\epsilon_{\rm orb}=0$) and hyperbolic ($\epsilon_{\rm orb}>0$) orbits.
 However, the range of $\epsilon_{\rm orb}$ is not straightforward to determine.
 Instead, we employ a scaled specific orbital energy ($\tilde{\epsilon}_{\rm orb}$) as the fitting parameter, defined as: